Types of Ceramic Treatments and how to Choose

 • Disadvantages:

-• Surface ceramic may chip under strong impact
+• The ceramic surface may chip under strong impact

 Hybrid Ceramic

-Hybrid ceramic is a material that combines ceramic with resin (dental plastic).
-It combines ceramic’s beauty with resin’s flexibility.
-Recommended for those who want white teeth while keeping costs down.
+Hybrid ceramic is a material that combines ceramic and resin (dental plastic).
+It combines the beauty of ceramic with the flexibility of resin.
+Recommended for those who want to achieve white teeth while keeping costs down.

 • Advantages:

-• Relatively soft, less likely to damage surrounding teeth
+• Relatively soft, making it less likely to damage surrounding teeth

 • No risk of metal allergies